All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

-Since no $Y\in N$ contains an edge incident with some $w\in W$, the same is true for any $Y\in \Xcal$.
-Any two distinct $X,Y\in \Xcal$ are disjoint: If $X$ and $Y$ are in the same $\Xcal_C$, this is clear by construction.
-Otherwise it follows from the definition of $Y_i$ and \autoref{dist_comp}.
+Any two distinct separations $(A,B)$ and $(C,D)$ in the set $\Xcal$ have the property that $B\sm A$ and $D\sm C$ are disjoint; indeed, if these separations are in the same set $\Xcal_K$, this is clear by construction.
+Otherwise it follows from the definition of the side $D_i$ and \autoref{dist_comp}.
 Thus it remains to prove the following: